entrinsik-org/hapi-negotiate/README.md

-# hapi-sequelize
+# hapi-negotiate
-sequelize utilities for hapi
+response negotiation for hapi